Kundgol: Pandit Sawai Gandharva

-Pandit Bhimsen Joshi travelled all over the country looking for an elusive guru.
-Finally a musician advised him to return home as the best guru was actually very near to his home, Sawai Gandharva in Kundgol.
-At first the guru rejected Joshi saying his voice is not good but, finally agreed to take him after seeing his determination and thirst for music.
+Pandit Bhimsen Joshi

+Pandit Bhimsen Joshi travelled across India in search of a music teacher before becoming a disciple of Sawai Gandharva of Kundgol.
+Initially, Sawai Gandharva declined to accept him as a student, but later agreed to train him.

-According to Gangubai Hangal, Late Abdul Karim Khan visited Dharwad in 1900 and taught Sawai Gandharva, a guru who produced many great disciplines like Dr Hangal and Pandit Bhimsen Joshi.
+According to Dr. Gangubai Hangal, the late Abdul Karim Khan visited Dharwad in 1900 and taught Sawai Gandharva, a guru who produced many disciples, such as Dr. Hangal and Pandit Bhimsen Joshi.
 The Nadgir family of Kundgol is known for patronising Hindustani music.